 - Immediately plunge cooked green beans in an ice bath to stop the cooking processes and strain.
 Set green beans aside.

 - In a medium sauté pan add your butter on medium high heat until melted.
 Add the onions and sweat them until they start to caramelize, about 3 minutes.

-- Next add you ham and orange tarragon seasoning.
+- Next add you ham, orange tarragon seasoning and stock.
 Stir until fragrant and add the green beans, Provençal salt and barberries.